Jedflo/Aloeha_capsule_neural_networks/README.md

 ![image](https://user-images.githubusercontent.com/82581503/157383577-9c8d76c9-8336-4229-b9a7-cf8e5adc6b9d.png)

-Note that the numbers above represent *number of images*. i.e., 1 image was classified as containing a healthy leaf, but it actually contained leaf rot.
+Note that the numbers above represent *number of images*. i.e., 1 image was classified as containing a healthy leaf, but the leaf actually had rot.